srp33/ShinyLearner/README.md

 ShinyLearner supports commonly used [input-data formats](https://github.com/srp33/ShinyLearner/blob/master/InputFormats.md).
 It then translates these input data to the formats required by individual algorithms.
 If you would like to request that we support any additional formats, please [contact us](https://github.com/srp33/ShinyLearner/blob/master/Contact.md).

 Output files are consistently formatted using the "[tidy data](http://vita.had.co.nz/papers/tidy-data.pdf)" approach.
 Therefore, these files can be imported directly into third-party analytic tools, such as Microsoft Excel or [R](http://www.r-project.org).
-[Outut files](https://github.com/srp33/ShinyLearner/blob/master/OutputFiles.md)indicate predictions for each data instance as well an array of evaluation metrics, including accuracy, sensitivity, specificity, positive predictive value, AUROC, etc. [see Metrics.md](https://github.com/srp33/ShinyLearner/blob/master/Metrics.md).
+[Output files](https://github.com/srp33/ShinyLearner/blob/master/OutputFiles.md) indicate predictions for each data instance as well an array of evaluation metrics, including accuracy, sensitivity, specificity, positive predictive value, AUROC, etc. [see Metrics.md](https://github.com/srp33/ShinyLearner/blob/master/Metrics.md).

 #### Many algorithms